Escroco Emerald (ESCE) Price Hits $0.0002 on Major Exchanges

-Escroco Emerald (ESCE) traded 0.9% lower against the dollar during the 1-day period ending at 11:00 AM E.T. on March 10th.
-During the last week, Escroco Emerald has traded up 51.4% against the dollar.
-One Escroco Emerald token can now be bought for $0.0002 or 0.00000000 BTC on major cryptocurrency exchanges.
-Escroco Emerald has a market cap of $155,738.78 and $18.88 worth of Escroco Emerald was traded on exchanges in the last day.
+Escroco Emerald (ESCE) traded down 0.7% against the dollar during the 1-day period ending at 10:00 AM Eastern on March 13th.
+Escroco Emerald has a market capitalization of $159,314.56 and $18.88 worth of Escroco Emerald was traded on exchanges in the last day.
+One Escroco Emerald token can currently be purchased for approximately $0.0002 or 0.00000000 BTC on major cryptocurrency exchanges.
+In the last seven days, Escroco Emerald has traded up 3.5% against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.